 But here’s the rub: Despite women’s increasing focus on college and career, according to the Pew Research Center the share of women who place marriage and parenthood “high on the list of priorities” is undiminished.

 What is also undiminished is women’s desire for dominant men, or men who can provide for and protect them.
-It may be true that women no longer need to be protected and provided for, but their desire for this hasn’t changed at all.
+It may be true that women no longer need to be protected and provided for in the way they once were, but their desire for it hasn’t changed at all.

 All of which is to say this: If women are on track to become the dominant sex, how will we square this new reality with their desire for dominant men?
 And how will it square with men’s desire to remain the dominant partner?
 As Peterson explains in this excellent 5-minute video, men tend to choose the less accomplished woman over the brainiac who’s on track to become highly successful.
 Men will always move in a direction that allows their dominance to flourish rather than to diminish.